PrinceSuman7/bookstands/README.md

 # Bookstands

-Book Store is a straightforward single page application (SPA) that enables you to buy, rate, and comment on all of the books that are offered for sale.
+Bookstands is a straightforward single page application (SPA) that enables you to buy, rate, and comment on all of the books that are offered for sale.
 Additionally, you can make a list of your favourite books or view the history of all the books you've bought.

 # Technologies used